uchicago-dsi/textbook-datascience-1/textbook/_build/03/3/2/Strings.md

 ---
 redirect_from:
-  - "/04/2/strings"
+  - "/03/3/2/strings"
-interact_link: content/04/2/Strings.ipynb
+interact_link: content/03/3/2/Strings.ipynb
 kernel_name: python3
 has_widgets: false
 title: 'Strings'
 prev_page:
-  url: /04/1/Numbers.html
+  url: /03/3/1/Numbers.html
   title: 'Numbers'
 next_page:
-  url: /04/3/Comparison.html
+  url: /03/4/Comparison.html
   title: 'Comparisons'
 comment: "***PROGRAMMATICALLY GENERATED, DO NOT EDIT.
 SEE ORIGINAL FILES IN /content***"
 ---
-Much of the world's data is text, and a piece of text represented in a computer is called a *string*.
-A string can represent a word, a sentence, or even the contents of every book in a library.
-Since text can include numbers (like this: 5) or truth values (True), a string can also describe those things.
+Much of the world's data is text.
+In many programming languages, text is referred to as a *string*, as in "a string of characters."
+A string can represent a single character, a word, a sentence, or even the contents of every book in a library.
+Since text can include characters representing numbers (such as `"5"`), a string can be used to describe that as well.

-The meaning of an expression depends both upon its structure and the types of values that are being combined.
-So, for instance, adding two strings together produces another string.
-This expression is still an addition expression, but it is combining a different type of value.
+The result of an expression depends both upon its structure and the types of values that are being combined.
+So, for instance, combining two strings produces another string.
+In Python, this is still an *addition expression*; but, it is combining a different type of value – strings rather than numbers.